Sump Pump Check Valve

 Shifted sump pump

-Seismic activities or unstable ground can cause a sump pump to shift from its destined location.
-The check valve may no longer be aligned properly if the sump pump moves.
-In this case, the pump may never know when to shut down.
+Seismic activities or unstable ground can cause a sump pump to shift from its intended location.
+If the sump pump moves, the check valve may no longer be appropriately aligned, and the pump may never know when to shut down.

 Debris blocking discharge